 2. Can I enroll in the program part-time?

 Part-time enrollment is available; however, it is important you work closely with School Psychology faculty regarding your course progression as the course sequence often builds upon one another and courses are only offered once per year.

 3. What types of practical experience do I receive while in the program?

 During the program, you will complete a practicum and a yearlong internship.
 Practicum takes place during your second year of the program after particular courses have been completed.
 Practicum students work beside an LSSP in a school district of their choosing for a minimum of 20 hours per week (300 hours during the Spring of the 2nd year).
 During your practicum, you are also completing coursework.
 Internship is the culminating experience of the program and takes place after all coursework has been completed, typically during your 3rd year.
 Interns are full-time employees of a school district of their choosing and intern positions are typically paid.
 Please refer to the Practicum and Internship handbooks available on our website for more information.

 4. Can I hold a full-time job while enrolled in the program?

 Past students have held full-time jobs and successfully completed the program.
-However, please be aware that traditional full-time employment (Monday-Friday from 8-5) is particularly difficult during your 2nd year in the program when you are required to work in the school setting for your practicum.
+However, please note that past students typically report spending 20-30 hours per week on course requirements.
+This should be factored into your decision when considering outside employment.
+Please be aware that traditional full-time employment (Monday-Friday from 8-5) is particularly difficult during your 2nd year in the program when you are required to work in the school setting for your practicum.
 Practicum positions are unpaid but required by the program.
 During your 3rd year internship, this becomes your full-time job, as you are employed as an LSSP Intern by a school district.
 Internships are typically paid and interns generally earn $20-30,000 per year, depending on the district.

 5. What are students in your program like?